INVESTOR FAQ

 A term sheet is a summary of all important aspects of a deal negotiated by potential investors and the company during the due diligence process.
 It is not legally binding.
 The terms become binding when translated by the company’s and/or investors’ attorneys into multiple documents at closing, they are signed by all parties, and money is exchanged by the angels for equity (or sometimes convertible debt and rarely straight debt) in the company.

 In some cases, E8 negotiates the term sheet.
-In others, another angel or angel group has already invested in the company.
+In others, another angel or angel group or venture capitalist has already invested in the company.
 In those cases, a term sheet is in place before DD begins and the process focuses on whether E8 wants to conduct further research, or whether it represents a compelling investment.

 WHAT IS THE LEGAL RELATIONSHIP BETWEEN E8 AND ITS MEMBERS?